scriptPilot/app-framework/DEVELOPMENT.md

 - Each step should indicate a successful run with `<step> done.`
 - Each step should indicate a failed run with `Error: <step> failed. <solution>`

-## Bug-fix checklist
+## Trouble-shooting

-Some points to check on bug-fixing:
+Some points to check on trouble-shooting:

 - No interferences with other files
 - All `require()` commands contain only strings, no variables